jparmstr/FlagQuiz/README.md

 <li>A custom, circular progress bar.
 This is defined in drawable/circular.xml.
 See the TimerDevelopmentActivity for more details about this.</li>
 </ul>

-I used flag images from https://github.com/emcrisostomo/flags <br>
+I used flag images from https://github.com/emcrisostomo/flags <br><br>
 The app uses two-letter country codes to refer to each country internally.
 I used a combination of country code data from a few different sources and tidied it up in Excel.
-I also used Excel to tag my data such as "<item>East Timor</item>" so that I could copy-paste the whole list into country_data.xml at once.
+I also used Excel to tag my data such as "\<item\>East Timor\</item\>" so that I could copy-paste the whole list into country_data.xml at once.

 You can see it in action here: https://www.youtube.com/watch?v=qZd2S38mLn4?version=3&vq=hd720